msvargas/rn-seven-segment-display/README.md

 See segmentMap from `import {segmentMap} from 'rn-seven-segment-display'`

 ## NOTE:
-Its work on react(web) using react-native-web
+Its work on reactjs using react-native-web